melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_CRFS_PR_dockside_writeup_NCA.md

 Catch and effort data from CRFS dockside sampling of private boats, 2004-2018, were provided by CDFW for use in this assessment.
-The data include catch (number of fish) by species, number of anglers (i.e. effort units are angler trips), angler-reported distance from shore, (Area.X: inside/outside of 3 nm, county, port, interview site, year, month, and CRFS district.
+The data include catch (number of fish) by species, number of anglers (i.e. effort units are angler trips), angler-reported distance from shore (Area X: inside/outside of 3 nm), county, port, interview site, year, month, and CRFS district.
 The sample size of the unfiltered private boat CPUE data is much larger than the crfspr CPFV data set, with 391,279 trips statewide, 120,655 in southern California (south